Can you freeze cheese? Can you freeze cookies? What about lunch meat? If you’ve ever asked yourself these questions, this post is for you!

 This one is probably a big ole duh to you.
 But did you know that you can freeze both raw and cooked meat?
 I like to buy meat in bulk, cook it, and then freeze in smaller meal-sized portions.
 It makes dinner prep super easy on those busy nights!

-- Beef – A vacuum sealer will save your wallet and keep your meat from getting freezer burn, they’re totally worth the investment!
+- Beef – A vacuum sealer will save your wallet and keep your raw meat from getting freezer burn, they’re totally worth the investment!
+You can also pre-cook ground meat to make cooking go quicker and easier.

 - Chicken – Freeze chicken as soon as you bring it home or cook it up first.
 You can freeze grilled and shredded chicken for easy meal prep.